 Now let’s talk about New Carpets and their potential Health Hazardous:.

-1. The U S Consumer Product Safety Commission (CPSC) receives many complaints health and odour complaints associated with the installation of new carpets including:
+1. The U S Consumer Product Safety Commission (CPSC) receives many complaints health and odor complaints associated with the installation of new carpets including:

 - Sensory and pulmonary irritation